Initiatives

 Founded in 2016, our section's Mentoring Program provides career advice and mentoring to help statisticians with a focus on teaching and education achieve their professional goals.
 The program connects early career statistics educators with experienced mentors.
 For details, see the The Mentoring Program Website.

-The Mentoring Program is excited to invite interested mentees and mentors to apply for the upcoming academic year (August 1, 2022 to June 1, 2023).
+The Mentoring Program is excited to invite interested mentees and mentors to apply for the upcoming academic year (August 1, 2024 to June 1, 2025).
 Fill out the application form if you wish to join the program or if you are already in the program and would like to continue.
-Applications received by apply before July 15, 2022 will be given priority in matching, but applications will be accepted throughout the summer.
-Every effort will be made to match those who have applied by July 15th.
-Membership in the ASA Section on Statistics and Data Science Education is required.
+Applications received by July 15 will be given priority in matching.
+Every effort will be made to match those who have applied by July 15.

 • Ella Burnham (Gustavus Adolphus College)